jak0bee/RummikubProject/README.md

-# rummicubei
+# Rummikube
-This is an AI robot that can play the game of Rummikub.
-The game is made in Java.
-The robot consists of 2 parts Monte Carlo tree search that can find and play the best move possible and a prediction of opponents tiles made by ml to solve the problem of impartial information.
+This is a java and python application developed by the team of student at Maastricht University

 Done by group 8 DACS Maastricht 2023/2024: <br />
+-Jakub Suszwedyk <br />
 -Frederik Grüneberg <br />
--Jakub Suszwedyk <br />
 -Kees van den Eijnden <br />
 -Kasper van der Horst <br />
 -Kaloyan Kostov <br />